Pine Tree Riot: Participants

-In popular culture
+Contemporary usage

-The Pine Tree Riot continues to have a cultural influence today.
-In 2015 the book An Appeal to Heaven by Dutch Sheets was published.
-As Sheets records, the Pine Tree flag used during the riots has increased in popularity recently, making "...its way into countless homes, prayer rooms, and even government buildings."
+In 2015, the book An Appeal to Heaven by Dutch Sheets was published.
+As Sheets records, the Pine Tree Flag used during the riots has increased in popularity recently, making "...its way into countless homes, prayer rooms, and even government buildings."

-Since 2019, a PDGA sanctioned disc golf tournament named "The Pine Tree Riot" has been held at Salmon Falls disc golf course in Rochester, New Hampshire.
+Since 2019, a Professional Disc Golf Association (PDGA) sanctioned disc golf tournament named "The Pine Tree Riot" has been held at Salmon Falls disc golf course in Rochester, New Hampshire.

-250th Anniversary

 On April 9, 2022, the Weare Historical Society hosted the Pine Tree Riot 250th Anniversary Commemoration and Celebration.